A-I-Research-Facility/Reinforcement-learning/q-learning-1/README.md

 Everytime we step through an action, we get a new_state from environment.
-For our sake of understanding, we know that the state returned by the environment is position and velocity.
+For our sake of understanding, we know that the state returned by the environment is position and velocity.<br>

-Note : the states returned over here are continuous.
+**Note** : the states returned over here are continuous.
 We need to convert them to discrete or else our model will continue to train in a never ending scenario.
 We will do this conversion at the necessary time.